-PSRI: Pregnancy Sexual Response Inventory, SD: Standard deviation, AstSdP: Attitude Scale toward Sexuality during Pregnancy obtaining a certain level of positive response in the assessment four weeks later, independently of the educational intervention, by providing participants with opportunities to contemplate the subject under investigation.
-Nevertheless, it is noteworthy that the increase in scores in the positive direction was not as pronounced as in the group receiving sexual education during pregnancy.
+PSRI: Pregnancy Sexual Response Inventory, SD: Standard deviation, AstSdP: Attitude Scale toward Sexuality during Pregnancy pregnancy.
+Additionally, the data collection forms utilized in the study may have potentially contributed to obtaining a certain level of positive response in the assessment four weeks later, independently of the educational intervention, by providing participants with opportunities to contemplate the subject under investigation.
+Nevertheless, it is noteworthy that the increase in scores in the control group was not as pronounced as in the group receiving sexual education during pregnancy.